Rubén Alves

-Rubén González Alves (born 7 September 1994) is a Spanish professional footballer who plays for Racing de Santander.
-Mainly a central defender, he can also play as a left back.
+Rubén González Alves (born 7 September 1994) is a Brazilian professional footballer who plays for Córdoba CF. Mainly a central defender, he can also play as a left back.

 Club career

-Born in Rio de Janeiro to a Basque father and a Brazilian mother, González moved to Bilbao, Biscay, Basque Country at nine months of age and was a Santutxu FC youth graduate.
+Born in Rio de Janeiro to a Basque father and a Brazilian mother, Alves moved to Bilbao, Biscay, Basque Country at nine months of age and was a Santutxu FC youth graduate.
 After making his senior debut in 2013, he went on to become a regular starter for the side in Tercera División before signing for Segunda División B side SD Amorebieta on 1 July 2015.

-On 25 June 2017, González agreed to a two-year contract with Barakaldo CF, also in the third division.
+On 25 June 2017, Alves agreed to a two-year contract with Barakaldo CF, also in the third division.
 An immediate first-choice, he moved to fellow league team CD Atlético Baleares on 14 July 2018.

-On 19 July 2019, González joined UD Ibiza still in division three, on a 1+1 deal.
+On 19 July 2019, Alves joined UD Ibiza still in division three, on a 1+1 deal.
 He renewed his contract for a further year on 9 August 2020, and helped the club in their first-ever promotion to Segunda División at the end of the campaign; he extended his link for a further year on 30 June 2021.

-González made his professional debut at the age of 26 on 13 August 2021, starting in a 0–0 away draw against Real Zaragoza.
+Alves made his professional debut at the age of 26 on 13 August 2021, starting in a 0–0 away draw against Real Zaragoza.
 On 14 June of the following year, he signed a two-year contract with Racing de Santander, recently promoted to the second division.

+Alves left Racing on 11 June 2024, after failing to agree new terms, and agreed to a three-year deal with fellow second division side CD Tenerife on 31 July.
+The following 30 January, however, he moved to Córdoba CF in the same category on loan.

+On 7 June 2025, Alves signed a permanent three-year contract with the Blanquiverdes.